How to Stick with What WorksFeb 03, 2024

 Why do all of this?

-So you can live your best life, create generational health, and leave a legacy.
+So you can build your best life, create generational health, and leave a legacy.

-That’s why I stress the concept of sticking to the facts.
+That’s why I stress the concept of nailing the basics.

 What is proven to work?